 This is the very same ingredient that you’ve likely had on a beautiful salad recently!
 Our olive oil isn’t extra virgin or anything, as flavour isn’t our concern when we’re making soap.
 Rather, we use it in our products because it makes them nourishing and moisturizing to your skin.

 Palm oil comes from the fruit of a specific type of tree called—you guessed it!—an oil palm.
 Because there can be a lot of social and environmental abuses in palm production, we only source palm that is RSPO certified, meaning it’s sustainably produced.
-We use palm because it helps us have harder bars of soap, which in turn last longer for our customers, rather than melting away quickly in the shower.
-We are in the process of developing a palm-free formula, so we can eventually phase out soaps containing palm.
+We use red palm oil in a select few products to give them a beautiful, peachy-orange colour and also give a stable lather to the soap.

 Polybutylene terephthalate